riscvarchive/rvm-csi/gap-analysis.md

 ### [STM32Cube][6]

-This "ecosystem" attempts to provide an "all-in-one" development solution for ST's ARM-based microcontrollers.
+This "ecosystem" attempts to provide an "all-in-one" development solution for ST's Arm-based microcontrollers.
 It includes many components outside of RVM-CSI's remit including build systems, monitoring systems, an IDE, and a range of software components.
 Amongst this are two software layers which align with the RVM-CSI aims: one called the HAL and another called LL (low-level).
 The HAL generally aims at software portability, and an API with generic functionality (more customized functionality targeting particular cores is also included in a separate extension module).
 The LL code is close to specific hardware, and its API aligns with the functionality of the hardware itself.
 One other important distinction is that the HAL may use static data and independently-running software processes, whereas the LL does not: the LL relies on the hardware itself for all storage of state.